prathamshrestha/WebDataExplorer/README.md

 cd WEBDATAEXPLORER
 Install the required Python libraries if you haven't already:

-Create a virtual environment and activating it, then run the Django development server:
+Create a virtual environment and activate it, then run the Django development server:

 bash
 Copy code